+Before slaves could even get to the Americas, they first faced a treacherous path across the Atlantic.
 The conditions on the trans-Atlantic slave voyages were downright dreadful.
-Slave traders packed the ships with as many slaves as they could.
-More slaves delivered equaled more profit.
+Slave traders packed the ships with as many slaves as they could as more slaves delivered equaled more profit.

 This sometimes meant leaving slaves chained below deck with meager rations for the duration of the voyage.
 Through this brutality it’s estimated that about 1.8 million Africans didn’t even survive the crossing.